Gibbs flow for approximate transport with applications to Bayesian computation: Introduction

-In a Monte Carlo context, the availability of any analytically tractable transport map would allow us to map samples from $\pi_{0}$ to $\pi_{1}$.
-Unfortunately, even without requiring the transport map to satisfy any optimality condition, such transport maps have only been identified in simple scenarios; e.g. when both $\pi_{0}$ and $\pi_{1}$ are Gaussian; e.g. \cite{cotter_reich}.
-To address this problem, \cite{moselhymarzouk2012} propose to minimize $\mathbb{E}_{X_{0}\sim\pi_{0}}|Y-X|^{2}$ plus a term measuring the discrepancy between the distribution of $Y=\hat{T}_{\beta}\left(X\right)$ and $\pi_{1}$ over a set of maps parametrized by a finite-dimensional parameter $\beta$, e.g. a linear combination of some basis functions, to obtain an approximate transport map.
-Earlier work in statistics include \cite{meng2002} where a set of maps similarly parameterized by a finite-dimensional parameter is introduced and a discrepancy measure between $\pi_{0}$ and $\pi_{1}$ minimized w.r.t. to this parameter.
-However, it can be difficult to identify an appropriate subspace of candidate maps and the resulting optimization problems can be non-convex.
-In this paper, we follow a different approach where we directly exploit the structure of a novel transport map to build an approximate transport map.
-The methodology presented here neither requires selecting a parametric class of maps nor solving an optimization problem.
+For the purposes of Monte Carlo simulation, any analytically tractable transport map would allow us to map samples from $\pi_{0}$ to $\pi_{1}$.
+However, even without imposing any optimality condition, such transport maps have only been identified in simple scenarios; e.g. when both $\pi_{0}$ and $\pi_{1}$ are Gaussian \cite[Remark 2.30]{peyre_cuturi_2017}.
+To obtain an approximate transport map, \cite{meng2002,moselhymarzouk2012,parno2016} proposed to minimize some measure of discrepancy between $(T_{\beta})_{\#}\pi_{0}$ and $\pi_{1}$, over a set of maps parametrized by a finite-dimensional parameter $\beta$, e.g. a linear combination of some basis functions.
+However, it can be difficult to identify an appropriate subspace of candidate maps, and the resulting optimization problem is generally non-convex unless stringent assumptions are made \cite{kim_etal_2013,parno2018} and high dimensional in the absence of conditional independence structure in the target $\pi_{1}$ \cite{spantini_etal_2018}.
+In this article, we circumvent these difficulties by considering a different approach to build approximate transport maps.

-The transport map we approximate arises from a fluid dynamics interpretation of mass transport.
-Consider a curve of probability measures $\{\pi_{t}\}_{t\in(0,1)}$ allowing us to bridge $\pi_{0}$ to $\pi_{1}$; e.g. $\pi_{t}\propto\pi_{0}^{1-\lambda\left(t\right)} )^{T}$ and $\rho=0.85$.
-From (\ref{eqn:gaussianParameters}), the independent prior measure simultaneously gets deformed and translated as one moves along the Gaussian curve $\mathcal{C}_{\pi}$.
-From Figure \ref{fig:2DgaussianTraj}, it is apparent that, on average, particles driven by (\ref{eqn:minKE}) require less kinetic energy than that of (\ref{eqn:BGdrift1})-(\ref{eqn:BGdrift2}) using the functions $g_{1}$ and $g_{2}$ specified in Proposition \ref{prop:factorizeIndep}.
-However in the general non-Gaussian case, obtaining the velocity field with minimum kinetic energy requires solving a complex PDE.